RetiredWizard/PyDOS/README.md

 If the parameters are omitted or not properly formatted, the program will prompt for each of the values.

-**Playimage.py [filename]** - (requires the adafruit_imageload library installed in the /lib folder) program to display .bmp, .jpg, .gif or .png image files.
+**Playimage.py [filename]** - (Circuitpython only, requires the adafruit_imageload library installed in the /lib folder) program to display .bmp, .jpg, .gif or .png image files.
 If the program is loaded from PyDOS it attempts to determine the appropriate display configuration from the PyDOS environment, otherwise several display options are supported and selected depending on the existence of BOARD.Display or locally installed display libraries.

 **reboot.py** - performs a soft reboot (Micropython requires a Ctrl-D to complete)